Trading Education

 Symmetrical triangles form across hundreds of crypto pairs simultaneously, on every interval from 1-minute to daily.
 Manual scanning is impractical when the highest-probability setups require monitoring multiple timeframes, volume patterns, and confluence indicators across a large universe of assets.

 ChartScout uses AI-powered pattern detection to scan 1,000+ pairs across every crypto interval - 1m, 3m, 5m, 15m, 1h, 4h, and daily - on Binance, Bybit, KuCoin, and MEXC.
 Whether you're a scalper watching 5-minute setups or a swing trader focused on 4-hour formations, ChartScout surfaces symmetrical triangles the moment they form.
-You receive instant alerts via Discord, Telegram, or email with the chart image showing the detected pattern, trendlines, and confidence score.
+You receive instant alerts via platform notifications, Discord, or Telegram, with email available on Pro and above, plus the chart image showing the detected pattern, trendlines, and confidence score.

 Symmetrical Triangle Pattern on BTC/USDT 5m chart on Bybit - ChartScout detection